baaqerfarhat/spacecraftSim/docs/src/getting_started/basic_usage.md

 > Reference: [`srb agent teleop` — Teleoperate Agent](../reference/cli_agent_teleop.md)

-Let's start with the `sample_collection` environment where you can manually control the **Franka** manipulator through your keyboard to collect samples on the Moon:
+Let's start with the `sample_collection` environment, inspired by the Mars Sample Return mission, where you can manually control the **Franka** manipulator through your keyboard to collect sample tubes:

 ```bash
 srb agent teleop --env sample_collection